2008 Kansas City Chiefs season: Resignation of Carl Peterson

 The day after the Chiefs' loss to San Diego, Chiefs owner Clark Hunt announced the resignation of Carl Peterson from all positions held (general manager, vice president, and chief executive officer) effective at the end of the season.

 The official press release stated that Peterson resigned, but Hunt had said the conversation had been on-going throughout the season.
 Hunt said his decision to relieve Peterson of duties was not based on what happened the previous day, when the Chiefs lost an 11-point lead in the final 73 seconds and were beaten 22–21 by San Diego, dropping their record to 2–12.
 Hunt also said that the fate of head coach Herman Edwards would be settled after the season.
 Hunt said he would split the duties previously held by Peterson and have someone in charge of the business side and someone else in charge of football for the franchise.
-Hunt said he plans on hiring someone from outside the organization.
+Hunt said he planned on hiring someone from outside the organization.